2024 United States House of Representatives elections in Connecticut

 The 2024 United States House of Representatives elections in Connecticut were held on November 5, 2024, to elect the five U.S. representatives from the state of Connecticut, one from each of the state's five congressional districts.
 The elections coincided with the 2024 U.S. presidential election, as well as other elections to the House of Representatives, elections to the United States Senate, and various state and local elections.
 The primary elections took place on August 13, 2024.

+Overview

+By district

+Results of the 2024 United States House of Representatives elections in Connecticut by district: